-I am delighted to announce that I've a new book of poems, Trespassing On the Mount of Olives, my second in Cascade Book's Poiema Poetry Series, edited by D. S. Martin.
+I am delighted to announce that I've a new book of poetry, Trespassing On the Mount of Olives, my second in Cascade Book's Poiema Poetry Series, edited by D. S. Martin.
 This collection, a sequence in conversation with the Gospels of the New Testament, is a followup to Opening King David, my sequence in conversation with the Psalms.

 Poems have appeared or are forthcoming in a wide variety of journals, among them Poetry, Paris Review, Image, LETTERS, Michigan Quarterly Review, JAMA, Brilliant Corners, Solum, The Cafe Review, St. Katherine Review, Puerto del Sol, Ekstasis, Connecticut River Review, Spiritus, Vallum, and Presence.
 Some have won awards: e.g., AWP Intro Journal Award, Sunken Garden Poetry Prize (selected by Dick Allen), International Arts Movement Poetry Prize (selected by Bret Lott).
 Others have been finalists or nominated for awards.
 A few have found their way into anthologies: Sunken Garden Poetry, 1992-2011 (Wesleyan University Press), The Turning Aside (Cascade Books), Waking Up to the Earth (Grayson).